thomasfinstad/terraform-provider-vyos-rolling/docs/resources/firewall_ipv4_output_filter.md

 description: |-
   ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
   Firewall
+  ⯯
+  IPv4 firewall
+  ⯯
+  IPv4 output firewall
+  ⯯
-  ⯯IPv4 firewall⯯IPv4 output firewall⯯IPv4 firewall output filter
+  IPv4 firewall output filter
 ---

 # vyos_firewall_ipv4_output_filter (Resource)